orrholly/jekyll-now/_posts/2017-10-29-Recording_from_a_laptop_in_a_hallway.md

 ---
 layout: post
-title: Recording from a Laptop in a Hallway
+title: Recording on a Laptop from a Hallway
 tags: music, tech

 ---